Grabenstrasse 18

 Lothar Oppenheimer, who had immigrated to America in 1948 pursued a career as a businessman there.

 The documents read: “There are no other heirs.
 Another son, Kurt Oppenheimer, single, businessman in London, Number 1, 7 St. Mary’s Grove, lost his life when an English warship was torpedoed on the route from Australia to England prior to the inheritance proceedings.
 I hereby refer to a photocopy of the certification by the English Naval Office from June 18, 1943 in the estate documents.”
-Now we had two different dates of the death for Kurt Oppenheimer, and we were also confused about the location given for his death – an English warship on the way from Australia to England?

-We got in contact with Mrs. Rut Ben-Zeev, the daughter of Selma Oppenheimer who lived in Israel.
+We got in contact with Mrs. Rut Ben-Zeev, the daughter of Selma Oppenheimer who lives in Israel.
 She had completed a memorial page for her uncle Kurt at Yad Vashem in 2000.
 We had the text translated, which was written in Hebraic.
 The question regarding the cause of his death was answered as follows: “Drowned in the ocean after incarceration and release from concentration camp, on the way from Australia to… (this word is indecipherable) during World War II.”
 A date of death is not listed on the form.
 Unfortunately Kurt’s niece could not help us any further.
 She had received the information from her deceased mother and her uncle Lothar and had not been able to get more detailed information about Kurt Oppenheimer’s death from them.
 Her testimony caused further confusion for us; possibly due to language difficulties she indicated that Kurt had died while he was a member of the English military.
 That might have been possible, because several German internees had been granted their freedom rather quickly and were able to enter English military service beginning in 1941/42.
 We did not want to disregard any possible leads and asked an English amateur historian for help in looking for Kurt Oppenheimer’s name on the lists of fallen British soldiers during World War II.
 However, this turned out to a hopeless task because Jewish immigrants of German origin were given English names as soon as they entered English military service.

 Mrs. Ben-Zeev suggested that we get in contact with her uncle Lothar.
-However she added that due to his high age of 95 he might possibly not be able to give us information about his brother’s fate.
+However she added that due to his high age of then 95 he might possibly not be able to give us information about his brother’s fate.
 That is how it then came about.
 We came in contact with Lothar Oppenheimer’s adopted son who felt it would be better if we did not upset his aged father with questions about the Holocaust and the National Socialist past.

 Gunter Demnig laid on 2nd October 2013 a memorial stone for Kurt Oppenheimer next to the stones of his parents in Grabenstraße 18.